misterdustinface/Style-Guides/java.md

   - Comments should be a last resort.

 # Variables
   - camel case.
-EX: my
+  ### EXAMPLES
+    -
+  - predicates should be named in the form of questions.
+  ### EXAMPLES
+    - plateStack.isEmpty()
+    -
   - units are denoted with a postfix notation after two underscores.
+EX: elapsedTime__sec

 # Constants